RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/merge-projects.md

 ## Export traces to ASCII files

 The merging process is performed on ASCII traces.
-Therefore, intensity-time traces in project must be exported to ASCII files.
+Therefore, intensity-time traces in the project must be exported to ASCII files.

 To export traces to ASCII files: